publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schI/m__us_usc_t7_s7915.md

     (c) __Acreage reports__

-        As a condition on the receipt of any benefits under this subchapter or subchapter II of this chapter, the Secretary shall require producers on a farm to submit to the Secretary annual acreage reports with respect to all cropland on the farm.
+        As a condition on the receipt of any benefits under this subchapter or subchapter II, the Secretary shall require producers on a farm to submit to the Secretary annual acreage reports with respect to all cropland on the farm.

     (d) __Tenants and sharecroppers__